Brandon-7-Sharp/python_web_scraper/README.md

 paragraphs = soup.findAll('div', attrs={"id":"article-body"})
 ```

-Loops through the title and paragraph HTML information scraped and outputs it
+Loops through the paragraph HTML information scraped and outputs it.
 ```
-for t in title:
-    print(t.text)

 for paragraph in paragraphs:
     print(paragraph.text)
 ```